tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <mark>*A. Excuse or Justification?*</mark>

 A preliminary question is whether gay panic, if allowed as a defense argument, should be recognized as an excuse or a justification.
-An excuse defense is one in which the actor’s conduct is viewed as wrongful, but the actor himself is not seen as morally blameworthy.<sup>75</sup> A justification defense, in contrast, focuses on the actor’s conduct more than the individual characteristics of the actor.<sup>76</sup> A justification defense says the actor’s conduct was appropriate under the circumstances.<sup>77</sup> Examples of excuse defenses include insanity, duress, and intoxication.
+An excuse defense is one in which the actor's conduct is viewed as wrongful, but the actor himself is not seen as morally blameworthy.<sup>75</sup> A justification defense, in contrast, focuses on the actor's conduct more than the individual characteristics of the actor.<sup>76</sup> A justification defense says the actor's conduct was appropriate under the circumstances.<sup>77</sup> Examples of excuse defenses include insanity, duress, and intoxication.
 Necessity, self-defense, and defense of others are usually considered justification defenses.

 <footer>

-<sup>75</sup> Dressler, *When “Heterosexual” Men Kill “Homosexual” Men*, *supra* note 10, at 763 n.17 (“[A]n excuse is in the nature of a claim that although the actor has harmed society, she should not be blamed . . . for causing that harm . . . .
-[A]n excuse negates the moral blameworthiness of the actor for causing the harm.”).
+<sup>75</sup> Dressler, *When "Heterosexual" Men Kill "Homosexual" Men*, *supra* note 10, at 763 n.17 ("[A]n excuse is in the nature of a claim that although the actor has harmed society, she should not be blamed . . . for causing that harm . . . .
+[A]n excuse negates the moral blameworthiness of the actor for causing the harm.").

-<sup>76</sup> GEORGE FLETCHER, RETHINKING CRIMINAL LAW 759 (1978) (“A justification speaks to the rightness of the act . . . .”); Joshua Dressler, *New Thoughts About the Concept of Justification in the Criminal Law: A Critique of Fletcher’s Thinking and Rethinking*, 32 UCLA L. REV. 61, 66, 68 n.37 (1984) (discussing distinction between justifications and excuses).
+<sup>76</sup> GEORGE FLETCHER, RETHINKING CRIMINAL LAW 759 (1978) ("A justification speaks to the rightness of the act . . . ."); Joshua Dressler, *New Thoughts About the Concept of Justification in the Criminal Law: A Critique of Fletcher's Thinking and Rethinking*, 32 UCLA L. REV. 61, 66, 68 n.37 (1984) (discussing distinction between justifications and excuses).

-<sup>77</sup> FLETCHER, *supra* note 76, at 759 (“A justification speaks to the rightness of the act.”).
+<sup>77</sup> FLETCHER, *supra* note 76, at 759 ("A justification speaks to the rightness of the act.").

 </footer>
 </from>